thomaskkk/cloud_function/README.md

 `launch.json` is a sample file to be able to debug locally in vscode,add it to your `.vscode` dir.

 To be able to generate http requests Postman vscode extension is recommended.

+You can create a enviroment variable creating a `.env` file.